sshaaf/keycloak-mcp-server/README.md

 - **Delete client role from a Keycloak realm:** Remove a client role.
 - **Get client roles in a Keycloak realm:** List roles specific to a client.

+### Search Keycloak Community Discourse for Similar Issues**
+- **Description**: Searches the Keycloak community discourse for discussions related to a given query to help resolve issues by referencing similar community discussions.

 ## References